rglaue/borgbackup_archive_purge/README.md

 the second day of the new month, say March 2, 2019, the repository is rsynced.
 Then `borg-purge-archives --start-date "2019-02-28" ...` is executed on the repository copy.

+   See the note below about creating copies of borg repositories.

    See the note below about the purging process and candidate archives.